Raphael Ravenscroft

 Raphael Ravenscroft (4 June 1954 – 19 October 2014) was a British musician, composer and author.
-He is best known for playing the saxophone on Gerry Rafferty's song "Baker Street".
+He is best known for playing the saxophone riff on Gerry Rafferty's 1978 song "Baker Street".

 Early life

-While his place of birth is disputed, the England and Wales Birth Index places it at Stoke-on-Trent.
-He was the eldest son of Trevor Ravenscroft, author of the 1972 occult book The Spear of Destiny, and spent much of his young life in Dumfries, where his father lived.
+Ravenscroft was born in the district of Stoke-on-Trent, Staffordshire, the eldest son of Trevor Ravenscroft, author of the occult book The Spear of Destiny (1972).
+He spent much of his childhood in Dumfries, Scotland, where his father lived.

 Career

 Gerry Rafferty and "Baker Street"

-In January 1978, Scottish singer-musician Gerry Rafferty released his first solo material since 1972 and first material of any kind since the demise of Stealers Wheel in 1975.
-As a then-unheralded session musician, Ravenscroft was asked to play the saxophone on the album City to City (1978).
+In January 1978, Scottish singer-musician Gerry Rafferty was recording his first solo material since 1972, and his first material of any kind since the demise of Stealers Wheel in 1975, at Chipping Norton Studios in Oxfordshire.
+As a then-unknown session musician, Ravenscroft was booked to play saxophone on two tracks on the album, City to City (1978).
 His contribution included the sax riff on the best-known song from the album and of Rafferty's career, "Baker Street".
-The song was an international hit, charting at number 3 in the UK and number 2 in the US.
-"Baker Street" was reported in 2010 as having received 5 million air plays worldwide to date.
+The song became an international hit, charting at number 3 in the UK and number 2 in the US, and in 2010 was reported to have received 5 million air plays worldwide.
 City to City reached number 1 in the US album charts and went platinum.
 In the UK the album reached number 6 and went gold.

+The saxophone break on "Baker Street" has been described as "the most famous saxophone solo of all time" and "the most recognizable sax riff in pop music history".
+The distinctive wailing, bluesy sound of the sax riff was a result of the alto saxophone Ravenscroft was using being tuned slightly flat, and in a radio interview in 2011, he said that listening to his performance on the song annoyed him.
+"I'm irritated because it's out of tune.
+It's flat, by enough of a degree that it irritates me at best."
+Ravenscroft's contribution to "Baker Street" is said to have been responsible for a resurgence in the sales of saxophones and their use in mainstream pop music and television advertising.